giuliodondi/kOS-ShuttleEntrySim/README.md

 ## Space Shuttle Aerodynamics 101

+### These considerations apply to my own fork of Space Shuttle System

-Ideally, the Shuttle should be able to hold high AoA (40°) stably with little to no RCS usage using elevon flap trimming.
+Ideally, the Shuttle should be able to hold high AoA (40°) stably with little to no RCS usage using elevon and body flap trimming.
-The Entry Guidance has an auto-trim functionality that sets the deflection for the Elevons pased on average control surface deflection.
-For this to work you need to have enabled Flaps on both Elevons and Body Flap.
+The Entry Guidance has an auto-trim functionality that sets the deflection for the Elevons and Body flap based on average steering input deflection, and should set up the parts automatically.

 The Shuttle has a few aerodynamic quirks:
 - At a high angle of attack, the tail is completely occluded by the Shuttle's wake and is ineffective.
 At high mach number the Shuttle is then unstable in Yaw, so You will need yaw RCS to maintain lateral stability or else you will start rolling around the velocity vector without control.
 Therefore you must be able to balance pitch well so you save all the RCS for yaw.
 This effect is only present above about 20° of angle of attack.
 Below that the tail should be exposed to the air and the rudder becomes effective.
+- The CG and Cl are calibrated to have a slight pitch-down moment early on reentry which transitions to a slight pitch-up moment during mid-late reentry, assuming there is not too much OMS fuel to throw off the CG
-- In constrast to high Mach number, at transonic and subsonic speeds the Shuttle seems to have a pitch UP moment.
+- At transonic and subsonic speeds, the pitch up moment becomes worse.
 The program compensates for this by toggling the AoA feedback functionality offered by the Ferram control configs.

 Based on these considerations:
 - If adjusting payload placement in the VAB for CG balancing, **remove temporarily all fuel from both nose and aft OMS pods.
 Do NOT adjust the payload CG with full OMS fuel.**
 - Make sure you reenter with between 50 and 100 m/s of OMS deltaV, between cockpit and OMS pods fuel.
 That should be plenty to ensure reentry control but not too much to cause pitch-instability problems when subsonic.
+- If you have more RCS on reentry (e.g. a TAL abort), pump all the fuel forwards and disable the tanks
 - Do not mess with the engines on reentry.
 The script uses the Gimbal deflection of one of them to deduce how much flap trim is required.
 - Although RCS is technically not required for control below 18° pitch, keep it enabled until subsonic since the extra authority helps kOS achieve smoother control.

 If you did everything correctly you should be able to control the Shuttle below 90km altitude and hold a 38/40° angle of attack using the flaps and very little pitch RCS.
-At high AoA it does tend to nearly max out the flap authority.
 I will repeat once again the most important thing: **Above 18° pitch, the Shuttle is yaw-unstable.
 Without RCS you will 100% lose control.**